jladan/stochastic-ts/README.md

 ## Installation

+To build the demo (compile the typescript), there are a few dev dependencies.
+First, install them with [npm](https://www.npmjs.com/)

+    npm install

+Next, the type declarations for the javascript libraries used on the site.
+Using `tsd`,

+    tsd update

-The demo has a few dependencies, notably [AngularJS](http://angularjs.org) and [D3](http://d3js.org), as well as our own libraries [nAnts](https://github.com/jladan/nAnts) (for calculations) and [ng-graphs](https://github.com/jladan/ng-graphs) (for plots).
+Finally, the demo itself has a few dependencies, notably [AngularJS](http://angularjs.org) and [D3](http://d3js.org), as well as our own libraries [nAnts](https://github.com/jladan/nAnts) (for calculations) and [ng-graphs](https://github.com/jladan/ng-graphs) (for plots).
 They can be installed using [Bower](http://bower.io) with the command

     bower install

-If missing, bower can be installed with

-    npm install -g bower

-You may need sudo privileges to install bower globally.
-Finally, if [npm](https://www.npmjs.com/) is missing, you'll have to figure it out yourself, because it's different depending on platform.
+The libraries installed with bower are the only ones needed for actual deployment.

 ## Customization